2015 Evaluations - Date TBD

 Please do not hesitate to contact anyone on the WYS Board if you have any questions or concerns.

 How are the players placed on teams in the Spring ?
 (Note Fall placement outlined above )

 For this reason, based on the number of players per age group, the exact number of team are decided to make the teams balanced. e.g. For obvious reasons, it is not good for the players on both teams if one team has 7 and another 13, just to keep the teams the same as they were in the Fall.
 In this case WYS may need to move 2-3 players to make the teams balanced.
-The players that are moved either up or down is generally based on the coach’s rankings from the Fall.
+The players that are moved either up or down is generally based on the coach’s rankings from the Fall, the scores from fall evaluations are also considered.
 Teams with too few players or too many players is not in anybody’s interest and especially on the young players.
-It is always very difficult decision to move players but experience shows it is important to make the teams as evenly spread and utilimatly benefits ALL players.
+It is always very difficult decision to move players but experience shows it is important to make the teams as evenly spread and ultimatly benefits ALL players.

 It is human nature not to like changes; Experience shows it is good for the kids to have the ability to play on teams of similar abilities and by developing their soccer skills.
 WYS goal is not to build a team with a core group of players and try to keep them the same for every season.
 We feel this does not give every player a fair chance to advance.